ariebovenberg/pdfje/docs/tutorial.rst

 While :class:`~pdfje.AutoPage` positions elements automatically and generates pages as needed,
-:class:`~pdfje.Page` objects represent a single page.
+:class:`~pdfje.Page` objects represent a single page, on which each element is positioned explicitly.
-A :class:`~pdfje.Page` requires you to specify exactly where to position each element.

 Here is an example of a title page for our story, on A5-sized paper: